 Funding Policy.
 Plan members are required to contribute 6.5% of their annual covered salary, and the Library is required to contribute at an actuarially determined rate.
-The current rate is 9.24% of annual covered payroll.
-The Library's contributions to SCRS for the years ended June 30, 2011, 2010, and 2009, were \$653,680, \$641,886, and \$670,394, respectively, equal to the required contributions for each year.
+The current rate is 9.385% of annual covered payroll.
+Additionally, participating employers of the SCRS contribute .15% of payroll to provide a group life insurance benefit for their participants.
+The Library's contributions to SCRS for the years ended June 30, 2012, 2011, and 2010, were \$679,873, \$653,680, and \$641,886, respectively, equal to the required contributions for each year.